-Mr. Hern.
-Mr. Stein, if I may -- and thank you so much for your response, but I want to give a great example of that.
-The largest -- we think of Google being a green company.
-Their largest or near-largest data server farm in the world sits 25 miles to the east of Tulsa, Oklahoma, 1,000 yards from a gas-fired/coal-fired energy production facility.
-And when asked why they are there, they need reliable energy, reliable energy.
+Mr. HERN.
+Mr. Stein, if I may-and thank you so much for your response, but I want to give a great example of that.
+The largest we think of Google being a green company.
+Their largest or nearlargest data server farm in the world sits 25 miles to the east of Tulsa, Oklahoma, 1,000 yards from a gas-fired/coal-fired energy production facility.
+And when asked why they are there, they need

-1723 So for all the talk that my colleagues across the aisle are talking about, this is not 1724 reliable energy.
-The fossil fuel industry has always provided that, and will continue to do 1725 so.
+So for all the talk that my colleagues across the aisle are talking about, this is not reliable energy.
+The fossil fuel industry has always provided that, and will continue to do so.

-1726 Mr. Chairman, I yield back.
+Mr. Chairman, I vield back.

-1727 Chairman Smith of Missouri.
+Chairman SMÍTH of Missouri.
 Mr. Higgins is recognized.

-1728 Mr. Higgins.
+Mr. HIGGINS.
 Thank you, Mr. Chairman.

-1729 The United States, according to a study out of Brown University, spent \$6.2 trillion in 3 Middle East wars in the past 20 years.
+The United States, according to a study out of Brown University, spent \$6.2 trillion in 3 Middle East wars in the past 20 years.
 The Middle East is made up of 17 countries.
-It 1730 has a population of about 480 million people, all in.
-And if you were to take oil off the 1731 table, the entirety of the Middle East has an economy equal to Finland.
-We lost 7,000 1732 American soldiers in wars in Iraq and Afghanistan, again, because of our addiction to oil.
-1733 So the oil age won't end because we run out of oil.
-The oil age will end when we find a 1734 better, more efficient way to power everything, including automobiles, a way to power them 1735 that is quicker, quieter, and eventually cheaper.
-1736 and the economy.
+It has a population of about 480 million people, all in.
+And if you were to take oil off the table, the entirety of the Middle East has an economy equal to Finland.
+We lost 7,000 American soldiers in wars in Iraq and Afghanistan, again, because of our addiction to oil.
+So the oil age won't end because we run out of oil.
+The oil age will end when we find a better, more efficient way to power everything, including automobiles, a way to power them that is quicker, quieter, and eventually cheaper.

+There has been a lot of talk here about jobs and the economy.
+Let's talk about jobs and the economy.
 Fortune Magazine, January 11th, 2001: "Trump to leave office with the worst jobs record since Herbert Hoover.
 The number of employed Americans fell by 3 million during the Trump time in office, including the loss of 300,000 manufacturing jobs."
 Don't lecture me on job creation, particularly in the manufacturing industry.
 Fortune Magazine.